 True espresso fanatics will roast their own beans, and debate about proper tamping pressure, crema criteria, proportions, desirability of mineral over distilled water, and the advantages of pump over steam methods.
 But you don't have to embrace the extremes in order to enjoy good espresso at home.
 The key to perfecting the art of espresso is PRACTICE!
 The more familiar you become with making and drinking espresso, the better.

-For more information on espresso and related topics, check out the links on the next page.
+For more information on espresso and related topics, check out the links below.